some100/bootmgr-rs/HACKING.md

 Always prefer borrowed types as arguments, and owned types as return values.
 This is unless you are planning to consume the owned type in the argument (if you are cloning immediately after, you should be using a reference).

 `unwrap()` should never be used, except in examples.
-If a certain call is infallible, using `unwrap_or_else(|_| unreachable!("message"))` is a little bit more clear in intent than using unwrap.
+If a certain call is infallible, using `expect("why this is infallible")` is a little bit more clear in intent than using unwrap.
 Always use `map_err()` instead, or at the very least `expect()`.

 Try to use `Result` types if possible instead of silently swallowing up errors, or panicking.

 Every single unsafe block that is used must be preceded by a `// SAFETY:` comment that explains why it is safe, or in what situations it may be unsafe.
 This is enforced using the `unsafe_op_in_unsafe_fn` lint.
+In addition to this, every module must have a `Safety` section, listing every usage of unsafe in the module and why it is safe, or why it may be unsafe.
 Unsafe should only be used when strictly necessary.
 If a safe alternative can be used (i.e. `Cell`/`OnceCell`/`RefCell` over `UnsafeCell`), then it should be used.

 Every module and item should be documented.
 Using `cargo xtask test` should fail in case a public item is undocumented, and warn in case a private item is undocumented.

 Patterns such as `Rc<RefCell<T>>` are highly discouraged.
 This is a very easy way to enter the dreaded "type hell."
-Only do this if you are in a frontend and are practically forced to do this (for example, with the `bootmgr-rs-slint` frontend).
+Only do this if you are in a frontend and are practically forced to do this.

 Generally speaking, you should not try to disable the clippy lints if possible.
 This is especially the case if there are obvious ways to resolve the lint without disabling it (for example, instead of casting with `as`, use `try_from` and `unwrap_or` with a default value).
 However, if a clippy lint simply cannot stay enabled (like with the slint frontend, where the autogenerated slint code produces false warns), then the clippy lint is fine to disable.
 Ensure that the reason is specified for this as well.